zingale/phy504/_sources/parallel-intro.rst.txt

 Trivially parallel
 ==================

-Sometimes no communication is needed between processes -- this is *trivially parallel*
+Sometimes no communication is needed between processes---this is *trivially parallel*

 Examples: